rethinkdb/elasticsearch-river-rethinkdb/README.md

 ## OK, I've queried Elasticsearch, what do I do now?

-The documents are stored in Elasticsearch with the same id as the RethinkDB document id, so you can easily retrieve the original document:
+The documents are stored in Elasticsearch with the same id as the RethinkDB uses for it, so you can easily retrieve the original document.

-For example, if you query your lorem ipsum blog posts for any that have the word 'cupiditate' in the body (and who wouldn't want to do that?):
+For example, if you query your lorem ipsum blog posts for any that have the word "cupiditate" in the body:

 ```
 $ curl localhost:9200/blog/posts/_search?q=body:cupiditate